INDIAN FISH BREEDS AND REARING PRACTICES

-- Freshwater fish breed weighs about 0.5 to 2.3 kg and is 1.8 m in length.
+- The freshwater fish breed weighs about 0.5 to 2.3 kg and is 1.8 m in length.
 The body colour is silvery with a broad red line on the sides.
 They have pink colour dorsal and caudal fins.

 - Female fish can produce 2000 to 3000 eggs per kg of weight.

-- They feed on larva, pupal, aquatic insects etc.
+- They feed on the larva, pupal, aquatic insects, etc.

 Tor tor: (Mahseer)

-- It occurs in fast flowing rivers and streams with rocky base.
-Native to India, Bangladesh, Bhutan and Nepal.
+- It occurs in fast-flowing rivers and streams with rocky bases.
+Native to India, Bangladesh, Bhutan, and Nepal.

 - The maximum length of the fish is 150 cm.

-- The colour of the body is different with greyish green on dorsal side, golden lateral sides and silvery white belly.
+- The colour of the body is different with greyish green on the dorsal side, golden lateral sides, and silvery-white belly.